 Instead of an abundance of mobile apps, we envision a future where there is a single application that enables the user to type in natural text (sometimes in conjunction with an image from the phone camera or a local file) to interact with a chat-server for each app.
 The single application can talk to the business service of any business.
 This business service will be supported by means of an AI model, and it would be appropriate to refer to this business service as an agent for the business.
 In some cases, the conversation may happen with the user providing his/her identity to the business-agent, while in other cases, the conversation may happen with the user in an anonymous mode.

-As an example, the traveling business person would be able to use this single application to find the schedule of the local public transit regardless of the city.
+As an example, the traveling business-person would be able to use this single application to find the schedule of the local public transit regardless of the city.
 An agent operated by the transit authority of each city allows the traveller to check the schedule and purchase tickets for the ride.
 An agent operated by each conference organizer lets its attendees ask questions and get directions during the operation of the conference.

 Need for a new protocol